Off-duty Chicago cop found dead in his South Side home

 CHICAGO (WLS) -- An off-duty Chicago police officer on sick leave was found dead in his home on Chicago's South Side, according to police sources.

-Police led a procession from his home in the 9400-block of South Wabash to the Cook County Medical Examiner's office Tuesday afternoon.
+Police led a procession from the 5th District officer's home in the 9400-block of South Wabash to the Cook County Medical Examiner's office Tuesday afternoon.

+The medical examiner identified the man as Titus Moore, 46, of Chicago.

-The 46-year-old officer was discovered unresponsive by a relative conducting a well-being check, according to police sources.
+The officer was discovered unresponsive by a relative conducting a well-being check, according to police sources.
+The officer had no signs of trauma, police said.

+Chicago police are currently investigating the death.
+The Cook County Medical Examiner's Office will determine a cause and manner of death.

+It is with a heavy heart that the Chicago Police Department learned today that an active department member passed away.
+I ask that you keep his family in your prayers, and I offer my sincerest condolences to his loved ones and co-workers.

+The name of the officer is being withheld until all family members are notified.
+More information will be released as soon as possible.
+What I can share right now is that the officer served in the 5th (Calumet) District.

-The cause of death has not been determined.
+While the cause of death has not yet been determined, I promise we will get through these difficult times together.

 Off-duty Chicago cop found dead in his South Side home